Lilin Lovina Beach Hotel – Cluster of beachside bungalows; chic, convenient, and popular.

 - Shuttle Buses: Once or twice a day, the main island-wide operator, Perama, offers shuttle buses to southern Bali via Ubud but none to Amed.
 Tickets are available from agencies around the streets.
-Insist on a hotel pickup because the Perama office is in Anturan, 4.5km northeast (8-minute drive) of the resort.
+Insist on a hotel pickup because the Perama office is in Anturan, 5 km northeast of the resort.
 Other local shuttle bus companies offer similar services, which may include Amed.

 Lilin Lovina Beach Hotel – What’s Nearby?

-The hotel is a little distant from the action but 2 places are within a 1km-walk towards Kalibukbuk.
+The hotel is a little distant from the action but 2 places are within a kilometer-walk towards Kalibukbuk.

-- Kedai herbal Santhika – Funky place along the road with healthy snacks and drinks, including Balinese jamu potions.
-5-minute walk (450m).
+- Kedai Herbal Santhika – Funky place along the road with healthy snacks and drinks, including Balinese jamu potions.

 Otherwise, take advantage of the hotel shuttle service and try these places along Jalan Binaria, the closer of the 2 main streets within Kalibukbuk:

 - Jasmine Kitchen – Popular hangout featuring cushions downstairs and tables on the upper level.
 Authentic Thai food.
-Just up a side-street.
-3-minute drive (1.5km).
+Just up a side street.

 - Dolphin Tours – These much-hyped (and sometimes disappointing) trips leave daily at dawn.
 Tourists are often approached by touts and boatmen.
 Otherwise, book through the hotel.

-- Banjar (8km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
+- Banjar (8 km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
 Take a public bus/minibus west to the turn-off and a motorbike taxi from there.
 The walk down (3km) to the main road from either place is very pleasant.
-12-minute drive.

-- Singaraja (11km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
+- Singaraja (11 km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
 Easily accessible by public transport.
-19-minute drive.